-- The ability to apply for Long Term Residence status and naturalisation as a Maltese citizen after a certain period of residence in accordance with the citizenship laws of Malta.
+- The ability to apply for Long Term Residence status and naturalisation as a Maltese citizen after a certain period of residence.

-- The possibility to add children of the main applicant/spouse who are born or adopted after the approval date subject to an additional contribution and successful due diligence checks.
+- The ability to include children of the main applicant/spouse who are born or adopted.

-- The possibility of tax benefits under the Global Residence Programme.
+- Tax benefits under the Global Residence Programme.

 How to apply